Social Security Disability for Diabetes understanding the listings and affects of symptoms on your claim.

 How is Diabetes treated in a Social Security Disability or SSI claim?

-On this page I will discuss some of the medical listing for diabetes, the different types of the disease and common symptoms of the disease that can have an impact on your claim for SSDI or SSI benefits.
-I have handled many of these cases so if you have any questions just send me an e-mail.
+On this page I will discuss the medical listing for diabetes, the different types of the disease and common symptoms of the disease that can have an impact on your claim for SSDI or SSI benefits.
+I have handled many of these cases so if you have any questions call me at 1-877-527-5529.

 Even if your DM is not severe enough to be found under the medical listing the symptoms of diabetes can cause significant functional limitations.
 These limitations can be used to show you can't work.
 Some of the common ones are decrease in eye sight, kidney dysfunction, neuropathy.
 These symptoms can show both exertional and non-exertional limitations.
 One may have difficulty walking, standing for long periods of time, or may have to elevate their legs.
 An individuals ability to lift weight may be affected.
 If decrease in vision occurs this could result in difficulty doing things like using a computer, reading, working with small objects or avoiding hazards in a work environment.
 It is also common for those with significant diabetes to have loss of feeling or burning in hands and/or feet.
 Numbness in hands can be especially useful in showing one can not do sedentary type work like typing, writing or dealing with small objects.
 It is important to remember that many people have diabetes mellitus with few if any limitations in function.
 The limitations I have noted above usually occur in those with uncontrolled DM over time.